Scientific Name

 Origin

-This species is native to South Africa.
-It grows in decomposed shales, in flats or lower slopes from Beaufort West in Western Cape to Willowmore and Steytlerville in the Eastern Cape province.
+Aloinopsis rosulata is native to South Africa.
+It grows in decomposed shales, in flats or lower slopes from Beaufort West in the Western Cape to Willowmore and Steytlerville in the Eastern Cape province.

 Description

 Aloinopsis rosulata is a compact draft succulent with a thick rootstock and 2 or 3 leaf pairs to a branch, forming rosettes.
-The rootstock is up to 8 inches (20 cm) long and 1.6 inches (4 cm) in diameter.
-Leaves are erect, spoon-shaped with an apical thickening developing a triangle, and with prominent warts.
-They are up to 1.2 inches (3 cm) long and 0.7 inches (1.7 cm) wide, and 0.25 inches (0.6 cm) thick.
-The whole plant grows up to 4 inches (10 cm) in diameter.
+The rootstock can reach up to 8 inches (20 cm) long and 1.6 inches (4 cm) in diameter.
+The leaves are erect, spoon-shaped, with an apical thickening that develops a triangle, and have prominent warts.
+They can grow up to 1.2 inches (3 cm) long, 0.7 inches (1.7 cm) wide, and 0.25 inches (0.6 cm) thick.
+The whole plant can grow up to 4 inches (10 cm) in diameter.

-Flowers appear in late winter or early spring, solitary or in groups of 2 to 3.
+The flowers appear in late winter or early spring, solitary or in groups of 2 to 3.
 The petals are yellow with a red midstripe.
-Fruits are 10-locular capsules without a closing body.
+The fruits are 10-locular capsules without a closing body.

 Hardiness